chuckbergeron/etherplate/README.md

 ## TODO:

-* New token updated from transaction receipt event is not being added to state properly in realtime
-* Get DApp tests working again
-* On successful purchase, show a message about the new purchase and how it needs to be confirmed by the network, and redirect to show the now confirming token on Purchase History or My Tokens page
 * Numbers (eg. 'NewSword222') in token name causes Ethereum transaction to fail (could be byte counting validation in smart contract)
 * Store transactionHash in localStorage and call info on it after page refreshes if it isn't in `store.getState().tokens` pool
+* Race condition: sometimes we do not have the list of accounts from MetaMask on time when page loads (google for onPageLoad code)
+* Finish upgrade path by removing `old-nftoken-factory` and in turn get `.events.BoughtToken()` working again: (Error: The current provider doesn't support subscriptions: MetamaskInpageProvider)
+* Add more DApp tests and refactor React components to have both presentation and container components

 ## Nice-to-haves:

-* Use a local web3 (1.0.0.beta?) instead of the current MetaMask/browser's web3 instance (which is deprecated)
 * Mock out a web3 object in the integration spec and test the happy path of filling out the form and purchasing a token via enzyme
 * Get `circleci` branch up and running, put a badge on the README for test runs
 * Switch all .jsx to simply .js
 * If the user switches their MetaMask account, need to refresh the page or stop/restart event listeners with new wallet address
 * Demo how ERC721 expects you to store data (such as the JSON response when the tokenURI is requested) as per https://eips.ethereum.org/EIPS/eip-721 (For instance, OpenSea has a server which takes a contract address and tokenID, which then does a GET request to the tokenURI to pull more info (as JSON) about the token (images, name, etc), for example: https://opensea-api.herokuapp.com/events/?asset_contract_address=0x06012c8cf97bead5deae237070f9587f8e7a266d&token_id=389343)
-* Fix getting duplicate entries when Ropsten returns the BoughtToken event (active subscriber listening for events in browser)

-## Web3 1.0.0.beta34 -- Upgrade

-* race condition on not having list of accounts from MetaMask on page load?
-* finish getting `.events.BoughtToken()` working again: (Error: The current provider doesn't support subscriptions: MetamaskInpageProvider)

 ## Done: